 What these examples demonstrate is that the more information you have about the details of your operation, the better able you are to analyze operational weakness and implement corrective action.
 This premise of benchmarking key operating statistics is basic to any business, but in order to be most effective benchmarking must be a routine process with data being compiled, monitored, formally reported, and acted upon.
 Only then can you use this wealth of information to proactively address emerging issues.
 Without a formal system of benchmarking you will forever be reacting to the bad news from last month.

 Thanks and have a great day!

-This weekly blog comments on and discusses the club industry and its challenges.
+This weekly blog comments on and discusses the hospitality industry and its challenges.
 From time to time, we will feature guest bloggers – those managers and industry experts who have something of interest to say to all of us.
-We also welcome feedback and comment upon the blog, hoping that it will become a useful sounding board for what’s on the minds of hardworking club managers throughout the country and around the world.
+We also welcome feedback and comment upon the blog, hoping that it will become a useful sounding board for what’s on the minds of hardworking hospitality managers throughout the country and around the world.